 ***The books in this series are stand alone (clean) historical romance novels.
 They are linked together by a common theme and by incidental characters and places.
 THEY CAN BE READ IN ANY ORDER.

-Mr. Hamilton is about to make the acquisition of a lifetime.
-But will the price be worth it?
-Can a woman captured and acquired learn to love the man who has bought her?
+One man is about to make the acquisition of a lifetime.
+But can a woman captured and acquired learn to love the man who has bought her?
+To do so, she must find the courage to trust him.
+But more than that, she must find the courage to love herself.

 Cry of the Peacock